the-turing-way/the-turing-way/book/website/ethical-research/data-anonymization.md

 | {ref}`rr-open`| Helpful |
 | {ref}`rr-rdm` | Helpful |
 ## Summary
 The Data Anonymization chapter is intended to provide a comprehensive overview into the privacy considerations involved in contributing to open data and in extension, open research.
-It outlines the current motivations to anonymize data and aims to delineate the different terminologies, techniques and tools surrounding the process of anonymization data today.
+It outlines the current motivations to anonymize data and aims to delineate the different terminologies, techniques and tools surrounding the process of anonymizing data today.
 It also presents the data-driven considerations that need to be taken before choosing an anonymization technique and closes with an acknowledgment of the re-identification risks that remain despite the use of anonymization.

 ## Why This is Useful
 Sharing Data is an important prerequisite in facilitating Open Research that is reproducible, re-usable, accountable, and accessible.
 However, when this data is extremely personal or sensitive in nature, it is often difficult or even impossible to make the data sets publicly available in their original form.
 There is a wide array of ethical concerns about individual privacy as well as a number of data protection laws that rightfully hinder this free sharing of personal data.
 However, there exist methods that aim to fully anonymize data sets while preserving their statistical utility.
-And it is imperative for any researcher who intends to share data to apply all relevant anonymization techniques and beyond that, identify any re-identification risks that could ensue from release of this anonymized data.
+And it is imperative for any researcher who intends to share data to apply all relevant anonymization techniques and beyond that, identify any re-identification risks that could ensue from the release of this anonymized data.

-## Chapter content
-> depending on the content, this might be more structured, e.g. with exercises, gotcha sections etc

 ## What is Anonymization?
 Data Anonymization is the process of protecting private and sensitive information of individuals by erasing, encrypting or translating a variety of attributes in the database such that the people who are described by the data remain anonymous.
-It is most strictly outlined in the General Data Protection Regulation (GDPR) in the European Union as:
+It is most strictly outlined in the General Data Protection Regulation (GDPR) of the European Union as:
 >_“…information which does not relate to an identified or identifiable natural person or to personal data rendered anonymous in such a manner that the data subject is not or no longer identifiable.”_ - GDPR Recital (26)

 While strict, the GDPR provides for data that meets these standards to be collected without consent, used and stored indefinitely.